cfe-lab/Kive/cluster-setup/README.md

 First, restore the Kive data folders from the old backups.
 On our prod and dev clusters this folder was `/data/kive`; use `rsync -avz` to copy this information into place on your new server.
+Assuming all has gone correctly with importing users and groups, the ownership of the files should be as they were on the old system.

 With these in place, you can now restore the PostgreSQL database.
 First, shut down `apache2` and `postgresql`: